ReverendBayes/ReverendBayes/README.md

 In automotive, I build AI/ML models using deep learning architectures (RNN, CNN, LSTM) and computer vision with OEM datasets.
 I apply clustering, gradient boosting, anomaly detection, and neural networks.
 I deploy full AI pipelines using TensorFlow, PyTorch, and no-code platforms like DataRobot and H2O.

 I code in Python, Java, C++, JavaScript, and TypeScript.
 I work with SQL, Oracle, SQL Server, and NoSQL databases, and routinely handle structured data in JSON.
 I develop UIs and full-stack apps using HTML, CSS, and modern frontend frameworks.
 My work spans classical ML, NLP, and LLM-based systems—from spaCy pipelines to GPT-powered tools.
 I track KPIs to measure impact, fine-tune strategies, and lead AI adoption.
-I work with BI tools like Power BI to build dashboards and communicate insights.
+I build dashboards using both Power BI and custom frontends (React + TypeScript), and integrate them with backend analytics, cognitive services, and Microsoft tools like Azure Speech for richer insight delivery.
 I also advise on AI product strategy, focusing on real-world applications in business.

 </p>
 </details>